mmarchetti/DirectIO/README.md

 #include <DirectIO.h>
 ```

-If you omit this step, you will see this compilation error:
+If you omit this step, you will see a warning during compilation, and a standard Arduino board will be assumed:
 ```
-error: #error "Unsupported Arduino variant.
+error: #warning "Unsupported Arduino variant.
 If you are using Arduino IDE 1.0, be sure to #define an Arduino variant (e.g. #define ARDUINO_AVR_UNO 1).
 See ports.h."
 ```

 There are three supported Arduino variants: